antiboredom/automating-video-lang/videogrep.md

 ### Searching for categories of words

+**Note:** You must first install pattern.en to search for word categories.
+To do so, run `pip install pattern`

 You can add the ```--search-type``` flag to search for grammatical patterns or categories of words.

 To search for grammatical patterns, add ```--search-type pos``` to the command, and then search for parts of speech tags instead of words.